sethmlarson/sethmlarson.dev/app/markdown/2019-11-26/designing-for-real-world-https.md

 (which is invalid in IDNA 2008), but urllib3 no longer supported IDNA 2003 due to security issues with URL parsing.

-WHATWG-URL recommends falling back on IDNA 2003, but requires a lot of care to mitigate all security issues related to using the encoding within URLs.
+WHATWG-URL recommends falling back on IDNA 2003, but this requires a lot of care to mitigate all security issues related to using the encoding within URLs.

 ## Recommendations for HTTP Client Libraries